ioccc-src/winner/next/guidelines.md

 awards are given.
 We enjoy the surprise of finding out in the end, who won and where they are from.

-We attempt to keep all entries anonymous, unless they win an award.
+We attempt to keep all submissions anonymous, unless they win an award.
 Because the main 'prize' of winning is being announced, we make all attempts to send non-winners into oblivion.
 We remove all non-winning files, and shred all related printouts.
-By tradition, we do not even reveal the number of entries that we received.
+By tradition, we do not even reveal the number of submissions that we receive.

 <p class="leftbar">
 During the judging process, a process that spans multiple sessions over